Alpine-DAV/ascent/src/docs/sphinx/Overview.rst

 Flow Runtime
 """"""""""""""
 The Flow runtime provides direct access to Flow.
-This lower access allows availible flow filters to be directly assembled into a DAG instead of relying of the Ascent runtime.
+This lower access allows available flow filters to be directly assembled into a DAG instead of relying of the Ascent runtime.
 By using the Flow runtime, developers can connect filters in advanced ways not directly supported by the Ascent API.

-Empty
+Empty Runtime
-"""""
+""""""""""""""
 The empty runtime contains all the boilerplate code needed to started implementing a custom runtime and is meant to serve as a staring place for those that wish to create a runtime from scratch.